mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

    The original version of RFC7050 defined a mechanism for securing the channel between a node and a DNS64 resolver by using DNSSEC.
-This is a complicated procedure that is discouraged in favor of the use of TLS-based encrypted DNS protocols.
-Nodes SHOULD NOT add support for this mechanism and SHOULD plan to replace this functionality with validation using TLS-based encrypted DNS protocols.
+This is a complicated procedure that is discouraged in favor of the use of Name-Validating Encrypted DNS Protocols.
+Nodes SHOULD NOT add support for this mechanism and SHOULD plan to replace this functionality with validation using Name-Validating Encrypted DNS Protocols.

 ===